TokLabs/TBot/README.md

 chmod +x TBot.sh
 ```
 ## Requirements</br>
-* API key and chat_id required to function, these must be placed in TBot.ini.</br>
+* An API key and chat_id are required to function, these need to be added to TBot.ini.</br>
 ### API Key
 To get an API Key for a bot, you will need to:
 1. Open up a conversation with the BotFather (https://t.me/botfather)